-I am an assistant professor (HDR) at University Bordeaux and researcher at Inria Bordeaux Sud-Ouest (manao team), LaBRI, and an invited researcher at ESTIA engineering school.
+I am an associate professor (HDR) at University Bordeaux and researcher at Inria Bordeaux Sud-Ouest (manao team), LaBRI, and an invited researcher at ESTIA engineering school.
 I did my PhD under the supervision of Christophe Schlick at University Bordeaux, and my Master thesis in Darmstadt (Germany), University of Technology, with Johannes Behr.

 My research is in the realms of Computer Graphics; I concentrate on geometry processing and 3D modeling, and especially surface reconstruction, analysis, and matching.
 I am also interested in 3D user interaction, and especially tangible user interfaces, spatial augmented reality, and computational imaging.

 - November 6, 2019: New paper accepted and published at the “Applied Optics” Journal.
 “Autostereoscopic transparent display using a wedge light guide and a holographic optical element: implementation and results” (Thomas Crespel, Patrick Reuter, Adrian Travis, Yves Gentet, and Xavier Granier)

 - May 14, 2019 : We showcase our autostereoscopic transparent display prototype at the Display Week 2019 this week, in the I-Zone.
 (Thomas Crespel, Patrick Reuter)

 - March 5, 2019 : New work accepted at Digital Holography 2019: “Autostereoscopic transparent display using a wedge light guide and a holographic optical element” (Thomas Crespel, Patrick Reuter, Xavier Granier, Adrian Travis)